aksommerville/fullmoon4/README.md

 - - [ ] Driver settings
 - - [x] Music mute
 - - [ ] Input config
+- - - [ ] Commit to inmgr
+- - - [ ] Persist
+- - - [ ] Countdown in menu, abort interactive if no input.
+- - - [x] Handle analogue axes
+- - - [x] Ignore analogue noise
+- - - [x] Handle hats
+- - - [x] A is stuck on when returning from interactive config.
 - - [x] Language
-- - [ ] Zap saved game.
-And show details.
+- - xxx Zap saved game.
+And show details. ...we have a "New Game" option from Hello, this is pointless.
 - - [ ] bigpc: Persist settings.
 - - [ ] web: Expose settings.
 - - [ ] web: Persist settings.